Home » My Hypnobirthing Story

 I quite rudely snapped ‘don’t touch me’ to which she gently laughed and backed away.
 I think she knew it was time.

-I had some gas and air for the pushing part in the birthing pool and it was time to meet our daughter.
+After some gas and air for the pushing part in the birthing pool, it was time to meet our daughter.

 I will never forget that moment of reaching into the pool with Jade to lift Charlotte from the water and Mark cutting the cord.
 It was like a dream.